omgoods/omgoods-contracts/README.md

 NONE

-> This project is proprietary and is not licensed for public use, modification, or distribution.
+> This project is proprietary and is not licensed for public use, modification, or distribution.<br/>
 > Unauthorized use, reproduction, or distribution of this software is strictly prohibited.